 What is coronary angioplasty?

-Coronary angioplasty, also known as percutaneous coronary intervention (PCI), is a procedure used to open blocked or narrowed coronary arteries to improve blood flow to the heart.
-It typically involves the use of a balloon catheter and often includes the placement of a stent.
+Coronary Angioplasty, also known as percutaneous coronary intervention (PCI), is a minimally invasive procedure used to open blocked or narrowed coronary arteries and restore proper blood flow to the heart.
+It typically involves inserting a small balloon catheter into the affected artery, which is then inflated to widen the vessel.

 Why is coronary angioplasty performed?

 It is performed to treat coronary artery disease (CAD), which is caused by the buildup of plaque in the coronary arteries.
 This procedure helps relieve symptoms such as chest pain (angina), improves heart function, and reduces the risk of heart attacks.
+For accurate diagnosis and evaluation before the procedure, it is essential to visit a qualified Coronary Angiography Doctor in Hyderabad, who can assess the severity of blockages and recommend the most effective treatment plan.

 How is the procedure performed?